julenvitoria/miguelito/miguelito/snes-mini/readme.txt

 auto-allgames
 Dreamcast
 Sega 32x
+Amiga
+MSX
+MSX2
+Game and watch
+PC Engine CD
+PC
+Snes-Classic
+Nes-Classic
+Famicom-classic
+Super Famicom-classic

+03/12/2017
+Added several new options to the config file (font size and text alignment).
+Added support for multiple resolutions including 4x3 resoloutions, ntsc, and pal.
+Adjusted the USA border to allow more space for the help icons.
+Updated the pc-engine icon.
+Changed the colour of the usa dreamcast logo.

+18/10/17
+Added Amiga, MSX, MSX2, Game and watch, PC Engine CD, PC, Snes-Classic, Nes-Classic, Famicom-classic,  and Super Famicom-classic.
+Changed theme to allow for multiple custom setups.
+Various other fixes.

 03/10/17
 Custom collections are now supported.
 Changing region style to USA will now automagically change the icon and logo from Megadrive to Genesis.
 Fixed an error with blurred_shots_dark.xml.